-Schools offering CTE programs continually search for competent teachers.
+Schools offering CTE programs continually search for qualified teachers.
 The Temple Center assists in the planning and delivery of recruitment sessions.
 At these sessions, local school personnel and University faculty, provide preliminary information to prospective/interested future CTE teachers, including:

 - Statutory requirements

-- How and Where to pursue teacher certification
+- How and where to pursue teacher certification

 - Job search tactics

-- High school diploma, or its equivalent
+- Hold a high school diploma or equivalent

-- Passing score on the Occupational Competency Assessment (OCA)
+- Take the Occupational Competency Assessment (OCA)

 - Attend a virtual new CTE teacher orientation which is offered in either the Fall or Spring semester of each year.